Home » Bits » OilField Drilling Bits Complete Guide For Rig Crew

 5. Optimization of bit weight and rotary speed.

 The process of drilling a hole in the ground requires the use of oilfield drilling bits.
-Indeed, the bit is the most basic tool used by the drilling engineer. and the selection of the best bit and bit operating conditions is one of the most basic problems that he faces.
-An extremely large variety of bits are manufactured for different situations en countered during rotary drilling operations.
-It is important for the drilling engineer to learn the fundamentals of bit design so he can understand fully the differences among the various bits available,3
+Indeed, the bit is the most basic tool the drilling engineer uses.
+Also, selecting the best bit and bit operating conditions is one of the most basic problems he faces.
+An extremely large variety of bits are manufactured for different situations encountered during rotary drilling operations.
+It is important for the drilling engineer to learn the fundamentals of bit design so he can fully understand the differences among the various bits available,3

 The decision of selecting an oilfield drilling bit for a well is important as it has an impact on the total well cost (check also drilling cost per foot).
-There are many factors that shall be considered as:
+Many factors should be considered:

 • bit cost